 The seasoned reporter, who has an uncanny eye for detail and unwavering love for her craft, is someone who will bring creativity, energy and initiative to any newsroom, government public information office, non-profit or private business.

 "Cole," as her family calls her, received a Bachelor of Science degree in Communication with a specialization in journalism from Florida International University in Miami.
 Prior to attending FIU, Nicole studied journalism at St. John's University in New York City.

-Nicole credits her late college professor, Larry Offner, for much of her success.
+Nicole credits her late college professor, Larry Offner, for much of her early success.
 Professor O, a veteran journalist with a heart of gold, taught Nicole the tenets of the trade and showed her how to "schmooze" like a professional news lady.

 When she's not writing, the South Florida native can be found listening to Michael Jackson, reading, interior decorating and, most importantly, spending time with her family.